jerry856-ops/wrapped2025/README.md

 Stats or lists generated from config.json

-3️⃣ Stats & animated counters
+3️⃣ Animated stats & counters

-Stats such as:
+Stats like:

-total messages
+Total messages

-active days
+Active days

-longest streak
+Longest streak

-brain-rot index
+Brain-rot index

-Animate from 0 → final value when the slide becomes visible, creating that classic “reveal” effect.
+Animate from 0 → final value when the slide appears, creating the classic Spotify reveal moment.

-All values come from:
+All values are taken from:

 config.json.stats